 What is Data Annotation?

-Raw data, on its own, isn’t all that useful until it’s organized to meet a particular goal, turning it into actionable information.
+Raw data, on its own, isn’t all that useful until it’s organized to meet a particular goal, which turns it into actionable information.
 Therefore, data labeling involves adding tags or metadata to large volumes of unorganized data, making them machine-ready for analysis and usage.
-The people who handle this task are known as data annotators.
+The annotation process also includes quality assurance measures to ensure the reliability of the labeled data.

 Data Annotator Labeling Cars | Unitlab Annotate